jinseobhong/learn.MySQL/md/sql/select/condition_operator.md

 	last_name <= 'G';
 </code>
 </pre>
-# Date data can also be compared.
+# Date data can also be compared
 - The further in the future the date is, the larger the number.
 Tomorrow is greater than today, and today is more valuable than yesterday.
 ## Select people whose hire date (hire_date) is after 2008
 <pre>